kreshuklab/plant-seg/Documentation-GUI/README.md

 * [CNN-Predictions](Predictions.md)
 * [Segmentation](Segmentation.md)

 Any of the above widgets can be run singularly or in sequence (left to right).
 The order of execution can not be modified.

 ### Run
-The last panel has to main functions.
+The last panel has two main functions.
 Running the pipeline (D), once the run button is pressed the pipeline starts.
 The button is inactive until the process is finished.
 Adding a custom model (E).
 Custom trained model can be done by using the dedicated popup.
 Training a new model can be